-Proper understanding of the Bible and also a thorough understanding of culture are important to synergise the two.
-The critical question the African man would ask is: How will my needs be met?
-Then the preacher must appreciate this fact and make him understand that God wants to meet our needs but such needs would only be met the Jesus the Jesus way.
-We have to interrogate the Bible to be able to arrive at a snergy.
 What I have discovered is that there is no serious effort to come up with a theology that will guide us in Africa.
-Since what is happening now is bringing result pastors feel it is the way.
+Since what is happening now is bringing results pastors feel it is the way.
 I was going to begin the research and create a curriculum for the WATS that will have some Aficanese when I was the provost but the effort was truncated because of some other challenges.
-We need a theology that will address the African understanding of the God that is well grounded in the scripture.
+We need a theology that will address the African understanding of God that is well grounded in the scripture.

-Apostles Numbere and I were class mates.
+Apostles Numbere and I were classmates.
 He did biological sciences.
 He abandoned his progamme when he was in part 1.
-He just walked out of the class room and from there went to Portharcourt and began a massive evangelism work in the South south.
-His conviction then was that souls were perishing and there was need to rescue people fast before they slide into hell.
+He just walked out of the classroom and from there went to Port Harcourt and began a massive evangelism work in the South-South.
+His conviction then was that souls were perishing and there was a need to rescue people fast before they slide into hell.

 The gospel was preached and we were made to understand that we had to look unto Jesus.
 We focused on heaven and the reward awaiting us so we did not really care about the material world.
 There is a tendency to think he took a wrong decision but I do not think so.